Generate a list of samples that we want to analyse

 fiAll files exist.
 Nothing to be done.

 Note: elif checks conditions sequentially and stops at the first match.
 If both files are missing, only the first missing file will be reported.
+If you wanted to report each file, you can instead use two separate if statements.

 Putting everything together